DC FanDome: Everything you need to know about the free virtual convention

-Comic-Con is over, but another virtual fan convention's coming to a computer near you.
-DC FanDome will run for 24 hours beginning at 10 a.m.
-PT on Aug.
-22. The event is a virtual global experience for fans of DC Comics, and programming will feature online panels, cosplay and fan art, online comics to read and special events for kids.
-The most-awaited parts of the event will include sneak peeks at some long-awaited DC properties, including the Snyder Cut of Justice League and James Gunn's The Suicide Squad.
+Comic-Con is over, but another virtual fan convention is coming to a computer near you.
+DC FanDome will run for 24 hours starting at 10 a.m.
+PT on Saturday, Aug.
+22. The global event for fans of DC Comics will feature online panels, cosplay, fan art and comics, as well as special events for kids.
+The devoted DC fandom will be especially excited for peeks at some long-awaited DC properties, including the Snyder Cut of Justice League, Robert Pattinson as The Batman and James Gunn's The Suicide Squad.

 What is it?

-Kinda like Comic-Con, but only for DC properties.
-So no Avengers (that's Marvel), but if you're fans of DC characters such as Wonder Woman, Superman, Batman and Aquaman, you may want to tune in.
-And this event should go well beyond the big names.
-It'll cover the whole DC world, from comic books to movies to TV shows to video games.
+Kinda like Comic-Con, but only for DC.
+So no Avengers (that's Marvel).
+But if you're a fan of DC characters such as Wonder Woman, Superman, Batman and Aquaman, you may want to tune in.
+And this fandom event should go well beyond the big names.
+It'll cover the whole DC world, from comic books to movies to TV shows and video games.

+Unfortunately, the convention follows reports of mass layoffs at DC.
+Roughly one-third of the company's editorial staff lost their jobs, according to The Hollywood Reporter, along with the majority of the staff of streaming service DC Universe as parent company Warner Bros. shifts its focus to the recently launched HBO Max.

 How do I tune in?